soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 > Note: Applying a function with more arguments than it expects is a type error.

-Since the `.` operator takes at least the number of arguments we supply, we continue to the next phase of type-checking: matching the types of inputs with the types of the expected inputs (from the type signature of the operator).
+Since the `.` operator takes at least the number of arguments we supply, we continue to the next phase of type-checking: matching the types of the inputs with the types of the expected inputs (from the type signature of the operator).

 When we match two types, we check for *equivalence* between them.
 There are a few